SvenWesterbeek/DeHNSSo/README.md

 ## Blasius boundary layer: Tollmien-Schlichting instabilities <a id="blasius-boundary-layer-tollmien-schlichting-instabilities"></a>

 The development of Tollmien-Schlichting instabilities in a Blasius boundary layer is considered in the first case.
-This case was previously considered in Bertolotti et al. (1992), Chang et al. (1993), and Herbert (1997).
+This case was previously considered by Bertolotti et al. (1992), Chang et al. (1993), Herbert(1993, Agard report 793, p.4-19, figure 19), and Herbert (1997).

-### Geometry, outflow buffer, and discretization

-The flow setup can be described by a constant external velocity of 10 m/s (and zero pressure gradient) over a domain ranging from $x = 0.243$ to $x = 1.7336$ m.
-The domain height is set to $H = 0.06$ m.

-### Reference quantities
+### Reference values

-All quantities will be Nondimensionalized by (a combination of) the reference velocity $U\_0=10$ m/s and $l\_{ref} = 6.075 \times 10^{-4}$ m.
-The kinematic viscosity is $1.518$ m^2/s such that the global $Re = U\_0 \times l\_{ref}/\nu = 400$ in accordance with the references
+All quantities are nondimensionalized by the reference velocity $U\_0=10$ m/s and $l\_{ref} = 6.075 \times 10^{-4}$ m.
+The kinematic viscosity is $1.518$ m^2/s such that the global $Re = U\_0 \times l\_{ref}/\nu = 400$ in accordance with Bertolotti et al. (1992), Chang et al. (1993), Herbert(1993, Agard report 793, p.4-19), and Herbert (1997).

+### Domain description

+The flow setup can be described by a constant external velocity of 10 m/s (and zero pressure gradient) over a domain (including the buffer) ranging from $x = 400$ to $x = 2854$.
+The outflow buffer is initiated at 85% of the domain.
+The domain height is set to $H = 99$.

+### Base Flow

+The base flow is the solution to the incompressible boundary layer equation found using an in-house solver.
+The base flow simulation was performed on a fine equidistant numerical grid of 5000 streamwise stations by 100 collocation points and stored here in the BF structure.

 ### Nonlinear mode ensemble and amplitude ramping

-The inflow conditions are comprised of the solution to the local eigenvalue problem at the inflow for $90$ Hz corresponding to $\omega = 0.0344$ superimposed with an initial streamwise perturbation amplitude of $A = 0.00125 \sqrt{2}$.
+The inflow conditions are comprised of the solution to the local eigenvalue problem at the inflow for $90.6$ Hz corresponding to $\omega = 0.0344$ superimposed with an initial streamwise perturbation amplitude of $A = 0.00125 \sqrt{2}$.
 This inflow amplitude does not require any amplitude ramping.

-For this example case, the spectral domain is truncated at $M = 5$ (and $N = 0$).
-Equal to the number of modes presented in the references.
+For this example case, the spectral domain is truncated at $M = 5$ (and $N = 0$) equal to the number of modes presented in Bertolotti et al. (1992), Chang et al. (1993), Herbert(1993, Agard report 793, p.4-19), and Herbert (1997).
 Higher harmonics and the mean flow distortion are not presented at the inflow and rise naturally downstream of the inflow through nonlinear forcing.

-### Base Flow

-The base flow is the solution to the incompressible boundary layer equation found using an in-house solver.
-The base flow simulation was performed on a fine equidistant numerical grid of 2000 streamwise stations by 100 collocation points and stored here in the BF structure.
-The boundary layer solver is not part of the package that comes with DeHNSSo.

 Running this case exactly as given will result in the data used to plot Figure 8 from Westerbeek et al. (2023).